osscda/kedahttp/README.md

 # Autoscaling Containers

+This project implements a prototype of auto-scaling containers on ACI.
+As HTTP requests come into the system, the container(s) that are equipped to handle that request may or may not be running and ready to accept it.
+If there are sufficient containers available, the request is routed to one of them.
+If there are not, a container is started and the request is routed to it when it's ready.

-This project implements a prototype of auto-scaling containers on either Kubernetes or ACI.
-Although the featureset is very basic, it's similar in concept to [Knative serving](https://knative.dev/docs/serving/).
+>Although the featureset is comparatively basic, this project is similar in concept to [Knative serving](https://knative.dev/docs/serving/) or [Keda](https://keda.sh).

 There are some major differences, though:

 - Simpler to install
     - There are two components: HTTP proxy and a scaling controller.
 No service mesh required